-Long residence applications include application for ILR on the basis of 10 years long residence, further leave to remain application on the basis of 10 years long residence and applications on the basis of 20 years long residence.
+Long residence applications include applications for ILR based on 10 years of residence, further leave to remain applications based on 10 years of residence, and applications based on 20 years of residence.
 The immigration rules on long residence recognise the importance of ties a person may form with the UK over a lengthy period of residence in the UK.

 Free Immigration Advice For Long Residence Applications

-Our specialist team of immigration solicitors can provide one-off free immigration advice online in relation to your application based on long residence.
-Ask a question online to our specialist team of immigration solicitors for free immigration advice online or book an appointment online for a detailed immigration advice and consultation with one of our immigration solicitors conerning your application based on long residence.
+Our specialist team of immigration solicitors can provide one-off free immigration advice online regarding your application based on long residence.
+Ask a question online to our specialist team of immigration solicitors for free immigration advice online, or book an appointment online for detailed immigration advice and consultation with one of our immigration solicitors regarding your application based on long residence.

 Ask a question for free advice online